kaytiii/dMRI-Analysis-Docs/README.md

-### dMRI image analysis documentation and resources for the Benitez/Jensen lab.
+### MRI analysis documentation and resources for the Benitez lab.

 ###### 01_Basics - General guides applicable to most image analysis projects
 ###### 02_Extras - Additional guides for specific pipelines/needs